nikkNizz/Drawish/README.md

 Click the [text] button, and **click a point** in the drawing area.
 The text area will be displayed and can be moved as desired.
 **The multiline text box and options are displayed at the top**.
-Click the [DRAW] button to actually print the text, then move the text area to continue printing text.
+Click the [DRAW] button (or Alt+<) to actually print the text, then move the text area to continue printing text.
 Or disable the function by clicking the left button again.
 It is possible to paste text from the clipboard, as an image.
 > The last text remains stored in the box allowing both changes in case of undo and the creation of copies
 >